zackw/active-geolocator/README.md

     $ make
     $ ./probe --latitude=<LATITUDE> --longitude=<LONGITUDE>

+The final `probe` command can take two or three hours to run.
+It reports its progress once a minute.
 The results are automatically uploaded to the project website, and are also written to a file `probe-result-YYYY-MM-DD-N.json`.

-`<LATITUDE>` and `<LONGITUDE>` should be in decimal degrees, using negative numbers for south of the equator / west of Greenwich).
+`<LATITUDE>` and `<LONGITUDE>` should be in decimal degrees; use negative numbers for south of the equator / west of Greenwich.

+The client will work if run through a VPN proxy (_not_ a SOCKS or HTTP proxy), and we're very interested in measurements taken that way;
-If you are running the client through a VPN proxy, you need to specify the proxy's latitude and longitude _as well as_ the client computer's:
+however, you need to specify the proxy's latitude and longitude _as well as_ the client computer's:

     $ ./probe --latitude=<CLIENT LAT> --longitude=<CLIENT LONG> \
               --proxy-latitude=<PROXY LAT> --proxy-longitude=<PROXY LONG>